|

 ~ PLEASE NOTE ~ YES

-Miniature Horse require the same dose as big
+Miniature Horse require the same

 horses.

-Additionally do NOT give Miniature Horses the "Combo"
+Do NOT give Miniature Horses the "Combo"

 shots (shots that include West Nile) it is too